 We’ve rounded up four of the top vegetable cleavers available to add to your kitchen arsenal.

-This 7-inch vegetable cleaver is forged from a single piece of Zwilling’s proprietary high-carbon steel to offer maximum durability.
-The honed blade features a laser-controlled edge for added sharpness and has also been ice-hardened for greater durability, so you don’t have to .
-The curved bolster gives you precise control—even when tackling something difficult like a pumpkin or pineapple—while the polymer handle ensures a comfortable grip and less fatigue.
+This 6.5-inch vegetable cleaver is forged from a single piece premium steel to ensure maximum durability and precision.
+The double-beveled design delivers superior control—even when tackling something difficult like a pumpkin or pineapple—while the polymer handle ensures a comfortable grip and less fatigue.
+While it’s designed for vegetables, you can also use it to cut meat and fish as well.

 2. Enso HD 7-Inch Vegetable Cleaver